Peter is remembered on the war memorial at St. Pancras Catholic Church, Orwell Place, Ipswich.

 Claimed the benefit of the King’s Pardon having confessed to having improperly enlisted into the York & Lancaster Regiment as Private, service number 9657 – 23rd May 1910.

 Discharged for mis-conduct 23rd August 1910 – served 330 days.
 Intended to reside at Royal Sailor’s Rest, Devenport, Devon.
+In his written confession Peter also admitted that he was No. 141, Rifleman in the 7th (Reserve) Battalion, of the King’s Royal Rifle Corps, and was discahrged from that Corps in April 1908.

 Date of Entry Therein: 10th October 1914.